Graph Attention-Driven Bayesian Deep Unrolling for Dual-Peak Single-Photon Lidar Imaging: Multiscale multi-peak observation model

 In this section, we introduce the observation model for multi-peak single-photon Lidar imaging, which will be included in the Bayesian model in Section~\ref{sec:3}.
 The single-photon Lidar system measures the range of a scene by illuminating the scene and recording the time it takes for returning photons to reach the sensor.
 The returned photon counts $y_{n,t}$ are assumed to follow a Poisson distribution $y_{n,t} \sim \mathcal{P}(s_{n,t})$, where $s_{n,t}$ is the average photon in the $n$-th pixel and in the $t$-th time bin~\cite{shin2015photonefficient,rapp2017few}.
 Assuming the presence of $K$ targets per pixel, we consider the observation model for $s_{n,t}$ as follows:

 where $r_{n,k}$ and $d_{n,k}$ are the reflectivity and the depth value of the $k$-th target, respectively, $b_n$ is the background photons from ambient light or detector noises and $g$ is the system impulse response function (IRF).
+We assume that the background photons are absent for simplicity.
 This IRF is commonly approximated by the Gaussian function $\mathcal N(t\, ; \mu, \sigma^2)$ with the mean $\mu$ and the variance $\sigma^2$, satisfying $\sum_{t=1}^T g\left(t-d_{n,k}\right)=1$~\cite{halimi2016restoration,halimi2021robust}.
 With the assumption of independent observations with respect to $n$ and $t$, the likelihood function of the observation model is given by

-where $\boldsymbol{Y} = \{y_{n,t}\}$, $\boldsymbol{d} = \{d_{n,k}\}$, $\boldsymbol{r} = \{r_{n,k}\}$, and $\boldsymbol{b} = \{b_n\}$.
+where $\boldsymbol{Y} = \{y_{n,t}\}$, $\boldsymbol{d} = \{d_{n,k}\}$ and $\boldsymbol{r} = \{r_{n,k}\}$.
 This likelihood function~\eqref{eq:p(Y)} for the $n$-th pixel can be rewritten as

 Applying the Jensen's inequality on the log-likelihood, the lower bound of the likelihood function is approximated as